-Navdeep is a happily married working mum with 2 children under 5.
+Navdeep is a married working mum with two children under five.

 She is always busy running from pillar to post to juggle her job and family life.

 When things go wrong it's important to Navdeep to get help easily.